GSoC 2016 Reports: Split debug symbols for pkgsrc builds, part 2

 Indeed if we now try to run it through gdb(1):

-was installed as usual without requiring any changes
+green-bottles was installed as usual without requiring any changes

-s, in fact the various .debug
+from MAINTAINERs, in fact the various .debug files

-are generated, installed and added to the PLIST
+are generated, installed and added to the PLIST dynamically.

 All the functionalities that implement stripping of the debug data from